 '''

-library(lme4)

 Loading required package: Matrix

 model = lmer(mpg1 ~ origin + (1 | cylinder), data = dat, REML = FALSE)

 '''

 The REML parameter controls whether to use the maximum likelihood (ML) or the restricted maximum likelihood (REML) to fit the model.
-In this example, we choose REML = FALSE to use the ML approach.

-After building the model we can use the summary() method to print the estimates of model parameters.
+In this example, we choose REML=FALSE to use the ML approach.
+Then we can use summary() to obtain the estimates of model parameters.